 Chinese people work hard and play hard.
 Some natives like to sing their hearts out for hours at popular Karaoke Bars (KTV), while others prefer to spend an evening whacking back and forth at a birdie on a badminton court.
 Friends will take turns inviting each other out to eat, while others will spend hours shooting at each other via a computer game at local Internet cafes.
-When energy levels are low at the end of a long work day, many Chinese people will relax by renting a DVD, or chatting with friends on the popular China messaging service QQ.
+When energy levels are low at the end of a long workday, many Chinese people will relax by watching a movie at home, or chatting with friends on the popular messaging services in China.
 Should you seek more Western-style entertainment, you should have no problem finding movie theaters or increasingly popular wine bars in major cities.

 While China's economic and social progress in the last 30 years is nothing short of remarkable, it is important to remember that the country is still in an intense period of development.
 As such, there are some aspects of the system in China which can drive even the most long-suffering and experienced ex-pats crazy.
 Here are a few challenges that you are sure to encounter when you live in China:

-Population: It is estimated that over 300 million births have been prevented in China since the institution of the infamous 1-child policy in the 1980's.
-Nevertheless, with a current population of over 1.3 billion people, it is very easy for ex-pats living in China to feel as if they are just a grain of sand on a endless stretch of beach.
+Population: With a current population of over 1.3 billion people, it is very easy for ex-pats living in China to feel as if they are just a grain of sand on an endless beach.
 Trying to do anything or go anywhere can be a major hassle in this overcrowded country.
 Waiting in line for two hours or more at the bank, being packed into public buses like sardines, and fighting to keep your place in line at a supermarket are all common experiences in China.
 Being patient and giving yourself plenty of time to do things and get places is key to maintaining your sanity in China.

 Theft: Most Chinese people will tell you that they have lost at least two cell phones.
 What they really mean to say is that they were robbed of their cell phones by one of the numerous thieves operating on the streets and buses throughout China.You usually will not even know what has happened until you reach into your pocket for your phone and find that it is long gone.
 Thieves in China are very adept at slashing pockets and purses in order to quickly and quietly remove items.
 Holding valuable possessions in your hands or at least guarding your pockets by keeping your hands inside are always good rules of thumb.
 Women in China should hold their purses tightly to their bodies when standing on a bus or walking through crowds.